Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cleaving Models

-We consider the action of enzyme $e_2$ in Mechanism 2.
-In this model, there are essentially no $e_{22}$ and the landing, cleaving off of a cellobiose unit, and detaching all occur at the same instant.
-Thus all of enzyme $e_2$ should be considered to be unattached, so should most closely resemble $e_{21}$.
-We thus take the decay rates to be $d_{22}=0$ and $d_{21}=d_2$.
-Recalling that $\sigma$ represents the probability of the enzyme $e_{22}$ detaching, we set $\sigma=1$ as the enzyme detaches immediately after the attack.
-To get an explicit substitution rule for $e_{22}$, consider \eqref{Ssyst}$_3$.
-Since decay of the cellulose won't affect enzyme $e_2$ as it is not attached, we drop the term $\gamma_r\,e_{22}(t)$.
-Since $e_{21}$ dominates, we can also set $\del_t e_{22}(t) = 0$.
-With these assumptions, \eqref{Ssyst}$_3$ becomes
+We next consider the action of the enzyme $e_2$ in the Mechanism 2.
+In this model, the concentration of $e_{2A}$ enzymes is always low as those enzymes are used and degraded immediately after they are produced.
+The landing, cleaving off of a cellobiose unit, and detaching all occur at approximately the same instant.
+Thus all enzymes $e_2$ should be considered unattached, so should most closely resemble $e_{2D}$.
+To model this scenario we consider the $S_2$-system in the asymptotic regime in which